fjsanpedro/vagrant-node/README.md

 ## To-Do:
 * Beacuse the plugin is still under development, there are some comments and *puts* sentences that will be removed in latter versions.
+* An enhanced and more rich error mechanism between the local machine and remote controller